April 2nd 2025 Fishing Report

 With the heavy rainfall we’ve had in March, it’s best to size up your presentation to ensure the steelhead can see your lure or bait.

-Just a heads-up: the area above Tamihi closes on April 1st.
+Just a heads up the river areas above Tamihi bridge have closed on April 1st.

 Saltwater Report